rosacry/BeatSight/docs-site/docs/intro.md

 # Introduction to BeatSight

-**BeatSight** is an AI-powered drum transcription platform that transforms any song into visual drum notation for practice and learning.
+**BeatSight** is the first universal repository and community hub for drum transcriptions — combining AI-powered transcription with a global library built by drummers, for drummers.

+## The Problem We're Solving

+**There's no universal place where drummers can find, create, share, and refine drum transcriptions for any song.** BeatSight is changing that — building the global index for drummers, similar to what osu! built for rhythm gaming.

+## What Makes BeatSight Different

+### Industry-Leading AI (21 Drum Classes)

+While competitors detect 6-8 basic drum classes, BeatSight distinguishes **21 classes** including:
+- Snare articulations (center hit, rimshot, cross-stick)
+- 5 hi-hat types (closed, open, pedal, splash, foot splash)
+- Ride articulations (bow vs bell)
+- Cymbal chokes (unique to BeatSight!)
+- And more...

+Our AI is trained on **14.6 million samples** — 30x more than competitors.

+### Community-Built Global Library

+- 🎵 **Discover** - Find beatmaps created and refined by the community
+- 🤝 **Contribute** - Every map you create adds to the universal index
+- ✅ **Verify** - Your corrections improve quality and train better AI
+- 🏆 **Recognition** - Earn karma and climb leaderboards

 ## What BeatSight Does

-- 🎵 **AI Transcription** - Upload any song and get accurate drum notation in seconds
+- 🎵 **AI Transcription** - Upload any song and get detailed drum notation with technique detection
 - 🥁 **Visual Playback** - Follow along with scrolling notation in 2D, 3D, or manuscript view
 - 🎚️ **Practice Tools** - Speed adjustment, section looping, stem isolation, and metronome
-- 🤝 **Community Corrections** - Verified users improve transcriptions over time
+- 🤝 **Community Refinement** - Verified users improve transcriptions over time

 ## Who Is It For?